 She needed time, the one thing she had plenty to work with.

-Ears flat against her chest, she closed her eyes and let her tail thump as she began to work.
+Ears flat against her head, she closed her eyes and let her tail thump as she began to work.